maxim-andrews/fscopy/README.md

 `options` is generic object and can have such properties:

 Property `debug` - should be integer and can have value of `0`, `1` or `2` which will generate specific level of debug output.
-Default is 0.
+Default is `0`.

 Property `overwrite` - should be boolean which will indicate whether overwrite files if they are exists on destination filesystem.
-Default is false.
+Default is `false`.

 ## Versioning
 According to [semver.org](http://semver.org)